 Click on a member from the list to see more details appear in the side drawer of the manager.

-If your followers have been migrated to free members (early access), their email addresses will not be provided.
-Since followers weren’t asked to share their email addresses when they first followed you, their email addresses will not be available in the relationship manager when we convert them to free members.
+If your followers have been migrated to free members (Adding a free option), their email addresses will not be provided and the message option will not be active.
+Since followers weren’t asked to share their email addresses, both options will not be available when we convert them to free members.

 Click on an individual member's name to expand the side drawer with more member details; including their payment history.
 Clicking on See all payment history will bring up a window with their complete billing history.

 What do the statuses in my Relationship manager mean?

 |Paid||This means the payment was successful|